FGA Partners Commercial Real Estate Capital Optimization

 One of the main ways people get into trouble with these transactions is failing to consider loans.
 You must consider mortgage loans or other debt on the property you relinquish, and any debt on the replacement property.
 If you don’t receive cash back but your liability goes down, that too will be treated as income to you just like cash.
 Suppose you had a mortgage of $1 million on the old property, but your mortgage on the new property you receive in exchange is only $900,000.
 You have $100,000 of gain that is also classified as “boot,” and it will be taxed.

-If you want to use the property you swapped for as your new second or even primary home, you can’t move in right away.
-In 2008 the IRS set forth a safe harbor rule under which it said it would not challenge whether a replacement dwelling qualified as investment property for purposes of a 1031.
-To meet that safe harbor, in each of the two 12-month periods immediately after the exchange: (1) you must rent the dwelling unit to another person for a fair rental for 14 days or more; and (2) your own personal use of the dwelling unit cannot exceed the greater of 14 days or 10% of the number of days during the 12-month period that the dwelling unit is rented at a fair rental.
+If you want to use the property you swapped for as your new second or primary home, you can’t move in right away.
+Under the 2008 IRS safe harbor rule, in each of the two 12-month periods immediately following the exchange: (1) you must rent the unit to another person for fair market rental for 14 days or more; and (2) your own personal use cannot exceed the greater of 14 days or 10% of the active rental days.

-Moreover, after successfully swapping one vacation/investment property for another, you can’t immediately convert it to your primary home and take advantage of the $500,000 exclusion.
-Before the law was changed in 2004 an investor might transfer one rental property in a 1031 exchange for another rental property, rent out the new rental property for a period of time, move into the property for a few years and then sell it, taking advantage of exclusion of gain from the sale of a principal residence.
-Now, if you acquire property in the 1031 exchange and later attempt to sell that property as your principal residence, the exclusion will not apply during the five-year period beginning with the date the property was acquired in the 1031 like-kind exchange.
-In other words, you’ll have to wait a lot longer to use the primary residence capital gains tax break.
+Moreover, after successfully swapping, you cannot immediately convert it to your primary residence to take advantage of the $500,000 exclusion.
+The law stipulates that if you acquire property in a 1031 exchange and later attempt to sell it as your principal residence, the capital gains tax exclusion will not apply during the five-year window beginning with the exact date the property was acquired in the 1031 like-kind exchange.